 - Drive along the highest point of the road, most roads dip down at either side, so aim to drive in the middle of the road.

 - Test brakes as soon as possible after driving through water.

-- Look out hazards like kerbs and lifted man-hole covers under the water.
+- Look out for hazards like kerbs and lifted man-hole covers under the water.

-- When stranded due to flood water, it's usually best to wait in the car and call for help rather than try to get out.
+- When stranded due to flood water, it is usually best to wait in the car and call for help rather than try to get out.